aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/adjust-contrast/_index.md

 ### Q1: Is Aspose.PSD compatible with different image formats?

-A1: Yes, Aspose.PSD supports various image formats, providing flexibility in your projects.
+A1: Yes, Aspose.PSD supports **50+ input and output formats**, including PSD, TIFF, PNG, JPEG, BMP, and GIF, giving you flexibility across projects.

 ### Q2: How can I obtain a temporary license for Aspose.PSD?